Scaramouche is thinking of a number. Can you work out from the clues above what this number is?

 What is the smallest number of clues you need to identify this number?

-The digits used to make this two digit number add up to nine
+The digits used to make this two digit number add up to thirteen

 If you add six to this number you will get a multiple of ten.

-When this number is divided by six the remainder is nought.
+When this number is divided by six the remainder is four.

 When this number is divided by five the remainder is four.

 How did you use this starter?
 Can you suggest